In Mideast, Pompeo seeks a global coalition against Iran

 Throughout the recent crisis, Trump has wavered between bellicose language and actions toward Iran and a more accommodating tone, including a plea for negotiations.
 Iran has said it is not interested in a dialogue with Trump.
 His administration is aiming to cripple Iran’s economy and force policy changes by re-imposing sanctions, including on Iranian oil exports.

-Associated Press writers Aron Heller in Jerusalem, Nasser Karimi in Tehran, Iran, and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Aron Heller in Jerusalem, Nasser Karimi in Tehran, Iran, Aya Batrawy in Dubai, United Arab Emirates, and Matthew Lee in Bahrain contributed to this report.

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap